Humnashinkhan/DevTinder_Backend/src/homework.md

 - install JSON web token.
 - In login API after email and password validation, Create a jwt token and send it back to the user cookie.
 - read the cookie inside your profile API and find the logged in user.

+- Write userAuth middleware.
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API.
+- Set the expiry of jwt token and cookies to 7 days.